-4.3 The Treasury Management Strategy 2018/19
+4.3 The Treasury Management Strategy 2019/20

-4.3.1 Treasury Management is an important part of the overall financial management of the Council's affairs.
+- 4.3.1 Treasury Management is an important part of the overall financial management of the Council's affairs.
 The treasury management service performs the borrowing and investment activities of the Council and effectively manages the associated risks.
 Its activities are strictly regulated by statutory requirements and a professional code of practice (the CIPFA Code of Practice on Treasury Management).
-The Treasury Management Policy and Practices and the annual Treasury Management Strategy provides the operational rules and limits by which day to day treasury management decisions are made.

-- 4.3.2 The Treasury Management Strategy for 2018/19 is attached at Appendix 3.
+The Treasury Management Policy and Practices and the annual Treasury Management Strategy provides the operational rules and limits by which day to day treasury management decisions are made. - 4.3.2 The Treasury Management Strategy for 2019/20 is attached at Appendix 3.
 The strategy outlines expected treasury activity for the coming year and expected prudential indicators relating the treasury management for the next three years.
-The key principals in the strategy are summarised below. - Debt and Investment Projections (Treasury Management Strategy section 2) based on the budgeted borrowing requirements, estimated balances and cash flow, year-end debt and investment projections are:
+The key principals in the strategy are summarised below.

+• Debt and Investment Projections (Treasury Management Strategy section 2) - based on the budgeted borrowing requirements, estimated balances and cash flow, year-end debt and investment projections are:

-2017/18 Revised £'000 2018/19 Estimated £'000 2019/20 Estimated £'000 2020/21 Estimated £'000 External Debt Debt at 31 March (including other long term liabilities) 79,913 85,696 85,459 84,499 Investments Total Investments at 31 March 15,400 14,600 21,000 19,000
+2018/19 Revised £'000 2019/20 Estimated £'000 2020/21 Estimated £'000 2021/22 Estimated £'000 External Debt Debt at 31 March (including other long term liabilities) 102,695 101,458 100,497 99,642 Investments Total Investments at 31 March 14,600 24,100 21,100 21,900

-- Expected Movement in Interest Rates (Treasury Management Strategy section 3) short term interest rates are not expected to rise until 2019/20 and then will rise slowly in future years.
-Long term rates for external borrowing are not expected to rise until December 2017 and then only marginally.
-After this they will continue to rise very slowly in future years. - Borrowing & Debt Strategy (Treasury Management Strategy section 4) The main aims are: - To reduce the revenue costs of debt - To manage the Council's debt maturity profile - To effect funding at the cheapest cost commensurate with future risk. - To forecast average future interest rates and borrow accordingly - To proactively reschedule debt in order to take advantage of potential savings as interest rates change. - To manage the day-to-day cash flow of the Authority in order to, where possible, negate the need for short-term borrowing. - Investment Strategy (Treasury Management Strategy section 5) The Council's investment strategy primary objectives are safeguarding the repayment of the principal and interest of its investments on time, then ensuring adequate liquidity, with investment return being the final objective.
+- Expected Movement in Interest Rates (Treasury Management Strategy section 3) short term interest rates are not expected to rise until June 2019 and then will rise slowly in future years.
+Long term rates for external borrowing are not expected to rise until June 2019 and then only marginally.
+After this they will continue to rise slowly in future years. - Borrowing & Debt Strategy (Treasury Management Strategy section 4) The main aims are: - To reduce the revenue costs of debt - To manage the Council's debt maturity profile - To effect funding at the cheapest cost commensurate with future risk. - To forecast average future interest rates and borrow accordingly - To proactively reschedule debt in order to take advantage of potential savings as interest rates change. - To manage the day-to-day cash flow of the Authority in order to, where possible, negate the need for short-term borrowing. - Investment Strategy (Treasury Management Strategy section 5) The Council's investment strategy primary objectives are safeguarding the repayment of the principal and interest of its investments on time, then ensuring adequate liquidity, with investment return being the final objective.

 The current investment climate continues to present one over-riding risk consideration, that of counterparty security risk.
 In order to fully consider counterparty risk factors when selecting investment counterparties, the Council employs the multi-stage formula based creditworthiness methodology provided by the Council's treasury management advisors, Link Asset Services.
 This methodology, developed by Link, uses credit ratings as the core criteria but also incorporates other market information on a mathematical basis.
 The methodology is continuously reviewed and changes are made in response to changes made by the credit rating agencies.
 There haven't been any major changes made to the credit rating methodology since last year's change when any reference to the implied levels of sovereign support (which were phased out last year) were taken out.
-The current methodology is explained in detail in the Council's Investment Strategy 2018/19 in Section 5 of Appendix 3.
+The current methodology is explained in detail in the Council's Investment Strategy 2019/20 in Section 5 of Appendix 3.